socket-dwayne/socket-app/README.md

-# socket-app
+# Socket client for telegram
-The Socket App - client for telegram
+The Socket App - public & open sourceclient for telegram